zheksoon/snapdrag/README.md

 });
 ```

-`kind` is the kind of the draggable item, and `data` is the data associated with the draggable item.
+-	`kind` is the kind of the draggable item.
+-	`data` is the data associated with the draggable item.

 #### `data`